 Australian Government Department of Human Services – People with disability

 This webpage has information about payments and services to help people living with illness, injury or disability.
-There is also support to assist their families or carers.
+There’s also support for their families or carers.

 Australian Government Department of Social Services – Disability and carers